tshepang/blog/content/arts/Person of Interest - S2E16.rst

 I am a big fan of the series, *Person of Interest*.
-There is much to celebrate, among which is the wonderful portrayal of the brilliant creator of the machine that (illegally) looks for patterns in society so as to predict, with high certainty, the people will be involved in violent crimes, either as victims or perpetrators.
+There is much to celebrate, among which is the wonderful portrayal of the brilliant creator of the machine that (illegally) looks for patterns in society so as to predict, with high certainty, which people will be involved in violent crimes, either as victims or perpetrators.

 The series' normal formula is that our heroic, bespectacled hero would